R33Dfield/WindowsHardening/README.md

 # What's Inside
 JSON Hardening Files: Each file is an export from a session catalog, offering you a plug-and-play solution for immediately enhancing your system's security posture.
+Structured Settings: The hardening settings are split between user and computer settings, allowing for precise and targeted security measures.
-Compatibility: Designed specifically for Windows 10 and Windows 11 clients, ensuring seamless integration with systems managed via Microsoft Intune.
+Wide Compatibility: Primarily designed for Windows 10 and Windows 11 Enterprise editions, these hardening files are also compatible and effective on other versions like Windows Pro.

 How to Use
 Download: Select and download the JSON files applicable to your system version (Windows 10 or Windows 11).
 Import to Intune: Easily import these files into your Microsoft Intune environment.
 Apply Settings: Deploy these settings across your Windows clients to enforce a robust security framework.

 Why CIS Benchmarks?
 CIS Benchmarks are globally recognized as a gold standard for securing IT systems and data against cyber threats.
 By aligning our hardening files with these benchmarks, we provide you with a trustworthy and effective way to harden your Windows environments against vulnerabilities.